durysvit/GooD_Autobackuper/README.md

 * select folder;
 * copy the ID of your folder in Google Drive and paste;
 * enter your account name;
-* add time to the list; if the time is entered incorrectly, select it and click "Delete".
+* add time to the list; if the time is entered incorrectly, select it and click "Delete";
+* and optional: select the weekday or the day of the month.

 If you need to delete this rule from the table, then select it in the table and click the "Delete" button.